smasky/SWAT-UQ/README.md

 12 2012_12 22.44
 ```

-The **observed file** can consists of multiple data series, which may correspond to different locations, data types, or time periods.
+The **evaluation file** can consists of multiple data series, which may correspond to different locations, data types, or time periods.

 In this example, just one data series is shown.